aragon/aragon-wiki/docs/meetings/community/write-ups/cm10/maria.md

 - Continue working on [Nest](https://github.com/aragon/nest) and Proxy
 - Continue working on the Foundation/Company split and the decentralization of the development of the project
 - Work on a project related to Zug
+- Continue supporting the Aragon Netowrk and Aragon Labs efforts

 #### Events
 - Participate in the [Pillar Unchained Summit](https://www.bostonunchained.com/) in Boston